jzxr/jzxr.github.io/README.md

 ## 7.1 Twitter - Piechart

 ---
-This body content is to plot a piechart for Twitter
+This function is to plot a piechart for Twitter

 ---

 ### 7.1.1 Twitter - import libraries

 ---
-This body content is to import libraries required and specify file path
+This function is to import libraries required and specify file path

 ---